raspberrypilearning/getting-started-guide-microbit/en/step_8.md

 --- task ---

-If you are using a micro:bit V1, create another <code style="background-color: #d400d4">on button block</code> to play a second melody when **Button B** is pressed.
+If you are using a micro:bit V1, create another `on button`{:class='microbitinput'} to play a second melody when **Button B** is pressed.

 --- /task ---

 ### Playing short audio clips (micro:bit V2 only)

-On the newer micro:bit - alongside the microphone you have the ability to play short audio clips.
+On the newer micro:bit you have the ability to play short audio clips.

 --- task ---

-From the <code style="background-color: #d400d4">Input</code> menu drag another <code style="background-color: #d400d4">on button</code> block to your workspace.
+From the `Input`{:class='microbitinput'} menu drag another `on button`{:class='microbitinput'} block to your workspace.

 Change the button from `A` to `B`.